 Benefits and Perks

-Only two-fifths of alumni for this school enjoy paid vacation days and about one-third of alumni get paid sick time.
-Most grads set aside retirement funds in an employer-sponsored 401(k).
-It is no small feat that most survey participants are given health coverage, and the larger part of alums accept dental insurance.
+When it comes to benefits, there is room for improvement — only two-fifths of alumni are paid for vacation and just one-third of alumni for sick time.
+A large number of graduates set aside retirement funds in an employer-sponsored 401(k).
+Health coverage is awarded to a large number of alums, and dental insurance is issued to the larger part of grads as well.
 Other benefits that University of Florida alumni receive are a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.

-Mississippi State University graduates, who earn $63K on average, make a similar amount to UF grads.
+Mississippi State University graduates, who earn about $64K on average, make a similar amount to UF grads.
 Other schools similar to UF include Florida State University, the University of South Florida-Main Campus, and Louisiana State University and Agricultural & Mechanical College.